Jesugbenga/flourish-v0.0/flourish/PROJECT_STORY.md

 ## 🏆 Accomplishments We're Proud Of

-- Built a fully authenticated backend using Clerk + Supabase
+- Built a fully authenticated backend using Firebase
 - Integrated AI deeply into core workflows
 - Created real subscription gating (not just UI locks)
 - Designed an emotionally intelligent UX